nick-denry/cordova-plugin-intent-list/README.md

 <!-- This is a wide open CSP declaration.
 To lock this down for production, see below. -->
 <meta http-equiv="Content-Security-Policy" content="default-src * 'unsafe-inline' gap:; style-src 'self' 'unsafe-inline'; img-src 'self' data:; media-src *" />
 ```
-**NOTE** Do not use wide open CSP declaration in production. @see https://cordova.apache.org/docs/en/latest/reference/cordova-plugin-whitelist/#content-security-policy
+⚠️ __NOTE__ Do not use wide open CSP declaration in production. @see https://cordova.apache.org/docs/en/latest/reference/cordova-plugin-whitelist/#content-security-policy

 ## 4. Credits